fontysrobotics/Human-Body-Tracker-v02/docs/system.md

 The rest of the diagram is represented by hardware links:

-- **Carrier Board:** The board were the SoC and the rest of the associated components is placed as well contains the exposed pins for the SPI ports as well as various sockets for the USB WiFi, power plug and debug port.
+- **Carrier Board:** The board were the SoC and the rest of the associated components is placed as well contains the exposed pins for the sensor ports as well as various sockets for the USB WiFi, power plug and debug port.
 The board is an Avnet Minized in Flash Boot Mode, the emmc loaded with the Ubuntu system and Linux Kernel and the QSPI memory with the boot loader and the FPGA configuration.

 - **Battery Block:** A simple Li-ion battery pack with a 5V, 1A mini usb connector for the board power socket

 - **Sensor Array:** The sensors type and positioning is described in a dedicated document.
-It is important to note that all the sensors in an array are sharing the power lines and the MOSI/MISO lines and have different Slave Selects with a single SPI master per block.
+It is important to note that all the sensors in an array are sharing the power lines.
+For SPI the MOSI/MISO lines are connected to all sensor and different Slave Selects pins are used for each sensor.
+For I2C the SDA and SCL lines are linked to all the sensor in the array, testing is required to decide if signal boosters are needed.

 ## ROS package